 In concealed depression or masked depression, individuals have an atypical form of depression where they do not typically report that they feel sad most of the time, but are masking their symptoms.
 In some instances, they may be attempting to deal with their symptoms in a behavioral manner by downplaying their distress and overtly appearing to not be depressed.
 Other symptoms may be present.
 Many of these individuals often complain of physical symptoms (somatic symptoms) that can include headaches, backaches, abdominal pains, chest pains, tingling, etc. In addition, concealed depression is believed by some to take the form of compulsive-type behaviors, such as becoming a workaholic, compulsive gambling, and even substance abuse in place of presenting with traditional sadness or loss of interest in everyday activities.

 How Common Is Concealed Depression?

-According to references to concealed depression that were far more prominent prior to the 1990s than they are currently, this presentation is relatively common.
+According to references to concealed depression, which were far more prominent prior to the 1990s than they are currently, this presentation is relatively common.
 It may be as frequent as depression that is overtly detected and occurs across all ages but may be most common after middle age.